Tonyliu2ca/Mac-Admin-Scripts/mk3MacInstallerMultiDisks/readme.md

 # [How to initialize your CTS USB flash drives]

-- before initialize, unplug all USB devices and then connect your flash drive(s) only
+- before initialize, unplug all USB devices and then connect your flash drive(s) or external disk(s) only
 - run the info.sh to show current system recognized external drive(s)' information (optional step)
-- run initialize.sh
+- run initialize script
      * The "Total" section shows all the current attached external drives The "Target" section shows which external drives will be erased, partitioned and formated the rest is what will be done on the target drive(s) and other info